 But, like a shark, Jay keeps a low profile away from the gym.
 Yet, no one can deny Jay’s accomplishments at the gym and in business.
 Jay works hard to succeed as a business executive, a professional competitor, and an ambassador for the sport.
 He took a savvy approach and built a long-lasting legacy.

-Jay Cutler Retires
+Jay Cutler the Bodybuilder Retires

 After reaching the pinnacle of success, Jay moved on to his next career stage.
 Unfortunately, in 2011, Jay suffered a severe biceps injury that dulled his ability to compete.